Kosuke Tsumura

-Kosuke Tsumura (b.1959) is a Japanese fashion designer and artist particularly known for his Final Home label.
+Kosuke Tsumura (born 1959) is a Japanese fashion designer and artist particularly known for his Final Home label.

 Early life

 Kosuke Tsumura was born in 1959 in Saitama, Japan.

 In 1982 he won the Soen Prize, an award made by the leading Japanese fashion magazine Soen since 1956 to new young talent in the field of fashion design.
 Previous winners had included Kansai Yamamoto and Yohji Yamamoto.
 Issey Miyake, another former winner of the Soen Award, employed Tsumura the following year.

 Career

 Tsumura joined Miyake's business in 1983, and with the support of the Miyake Design Studio, launched his own-name label in 1994.
 Final Home became a popular label for young people in Japan, who appreciated its combination of simplicity, humour, and multi-functional design.